miyako/4d-presentation-summit-2023/Go Places with System Workers!/README.md

 > In this code, we use `os.Stdin` to read CSV input from standard input.
 We parse the input using the `csv.NewReader` function and loop over the CSV records to convert them to a slice of maps.
 Finally, we use the `json.MarshalIndent` function to convert the data to JSON format and write it to standard output using the `fmt.Println` function.

 Does the code work?
 I don't know.
 Given the commonality of the problem, you could have searched the web the traditional way.
-As long as the request is well defined, the answer should not be too far off the mark.
+If the request is well defined, the answer should not be too far off the mark.
 Also, you can keep refining your requests to get a better answer.
 The AI takes context into account.

 AI can also be used to perform mundane work such as